 Today’s health care professionals continue to explore and innovate to find new ways to improve care and give patients suffering from severe heart disease a second chance.
-Heart disease is leading cause of death in the U.S. claiming a shocking 600,000 lives every year.
+Heart disease is the leading cause of death in the U.S. claiming a shocking 600,000 lives every year.

 One heart patient who’s grateful for a new lease on life due to continuing medical advancements in heart care is James Smith, 58, of Burlington.
 He arrived at Aurora Memorial Hospital of Burlington in 2014 after suffering a severe heart attack caused by a blockage of blood flow to his heart.

 His type of heart attack is called a STEMI (ST-elevation myocardial infarction).
 STEMI heart attacks often leave a patient disabled or claim the patient’s life.
 A STEMI is typically caused by long-term high blood pressure and high cholesterol, which help create the heart blockages.
 Lifestyle choices such as poor diet and exercise habits also contribute to the creation of heart blockages.

 In James’ case, at the hospital he received immediate professional medical care and had quick access to innovative treatments.
 Because of the dire severity of his heart blockages, he needed bypass surgery.
 He was airlifted to Aurora St. Luke’s Medical Center in Milwaukee for a quadruple bypass procedure.

 During heart bypass surgery, the surgical team takes a healthy section of vein from the patients’ leg or an artery from the chest or wrist.
 The surgical team then attaches the vein or artery to the blocked coronary artery, just above and below the blockage.
 This bypass of the blocked artery allows blood to once again flow to the heart.